jseeds-design/coffeeeee/README.md

 2. **Pick an ntfy.sh topic.** This is just a free push-notification channel — no signup required.
-   - Choose an unguessable topic name, e.g. `botz-coffee-jonathan-x7f2`
-     (treat it like a password — anyone who knows the exact topic name can read your alerts, since ntfy topics aren't private by default).
+   - Choose an unguessable topic name, e.g. `botz-coffee-xyz` (treat it like a password — anyone who knows the exact topic name can read your alerts, since ntfy topics aren't private by default).